 Projects

 Appetite Statement (long form)

-Accept Council has an Accept risk appetite for taking on risk relating to projects and will always consider all options and choose the one where successful delivery is achievable with a reasonable degree of protection.
+Accept to Averse Council has an Accept risk appetite for taking on risk relating to projects and will always consider all options and choose the one where successful delivery is achievable with a reasonable degree of protection.
 Major projects can vary greatly in respect to their respective complexity and associated risks.
 Therefore, Council may vary its risk appetite for each project after consideration of their respective risks on a project by project basis.

-Information Technology and Communications

-Appetite Statement (long form)

-Accept to Avoid As a general position Council is willing to Accept risk relating to the resilience of its ICT infrastructure and support systems and its internal and external communications and messaging.
+Information Technology and Communications Appetite Statement (long form) Avoid to Accept Council; has an Avoid risk appetite for taking on any risk which may compromise the security or integrity of Council's ICT infrastructure and support systems.
+Including communications and data breaches of any third party information that is held and will take all measures to ensure that staff internally and the community and stakeholders externally are receiving accurate and transparent communications.
+However as a general position Council is willing to Accept risk relating to the resilience of its ICT infrastructure and support systems and its internal and external communications and messaging.
 Council will consider all options with regard to risk in this area and choose the most likely for successful delivery with a reasonable degree of protection.
-Council; however has an Avoid risk appetite for taking on any risk which may compromise the security or integrity of Council's ICT infrastructure and support systems.
-Council also has an Avoid risks appetite regarding communications and will take all measures to ensure that staff internally and the community and stakeholders externally are receiving accurate and transparent communications.